ischrauwen-lab/Biorepository/RNAseq_Data_Analysis/rMats2sashimiPlot/README.md

 This script uses the software rMats2sashimiPlot on this Github repository [here](https://github.com/Xinglab/rmats2sashimiplot).
+It uses it via the McFonsecaLab/rMats docker which was pulled via singularity.